Giselesoubeiga/Maven-project/README.md

-Here’s a shorter, to-the-point version:
+Here’s a clearer and more professional rewrite of the message:

-Hi [Name],
+Hi Nadeem,

-Thank you so much for considering me for [role/project name].
-I wanted to let you know that I’ve recently accepted a new project and won’t be able to proceed with the interview process.

-I truly appreciate your time and hope we can connect again in the future.

-Best regards,
-Gisele
+I understand.
+Would you mind reaching out to Narasimha Thammineni to explain the issue with the 7.1.0 baseline?
+He is the lead for all AIO-related matters and might be able to assist further.

+Just as an FYI, I’m transitioning to another team and currently have less focus on AIO-related work.

+Thank you!

-This version is direct, polite, and professional.
-Let me know if you’d like any adjustments!
+Let me know if you’d like further tweaks.